RPasecky/RPasecky.github.io/_posts/2018-1-19-Playgrounds-with-CocoaPods.md

 end
 ```

-Copy and paste the text from target=>.....=>end, and replace the existing target with the name of the Target you just created.
+Copy and paste the text from target  &rarr; ...  &rarr; end, and replace the existing target with the name of the Target you just created.
 Once that is done, you will end up with a  as shown below

 ```swift
 	platform :ios, '11.0'